AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

   * When all items in the list are selected, this checkbox appears checked.

-    * Click or tap the checkbox to deselect all.
+    * To deselect all, click or tap the checkbox.

   * When only some items are selected, it appears with a minus sign.

-    * Click or tap the checkbox to select all.
+    * To select all, click or tap the checkbox.
-    * Click or tap the checkbox again to deselect all.
+    * To deselect all, click or tap the checkbox again.

 * Select the columns to be shown using the **View Settings** option located under the Views button.
 The following columns are available for display: